-Our vision of education is one of tailored solutions for discerning high achievers who prefer the efficiency and freedom from bureaucracy that a private university can offer, rather than the mass market product available elsewhere.
-Our independent outlook allows us to place the learner at the heart of their own educational process, offering uniquely flexible programmes that are capable of considerable individual customization.
+European-American Extension College provides academic and administrative services that support learners both in the United Kingdom and worldwide who desire to obtain an overseas (non-UK) degree award through independent, mentored distance study via the Internet and assessment of their prior educational achievements.
+The College does not maintain a campus or offer traditional classes in the UK.
+The College’s vision of education is one of tailored solutions for discerning high achievers who prefer the efficiency and freedom from bureaucracy that a programme validated by a private University can offer, rather than the mass market product available elsewhere.
+This independent outlook leads to the placement of the learner at the heart of their own educational process, participating in uniquely flexible programmes that are capable of considerable individual customization.

 European-American Extension College is registered with the UK Register of Learning Providers (UKRLP) with Provider Reference Number 10063798.
 The UKRLP does not quality assure or accredit in any way the learning provision of the provider.
 However, registration with the UKRLP does serve as an official confirmation that the education provider’s existence and details have been verified by a UK government agency.

 European-American Extension College is a private United Kingdom education provider that is not within the United Kingdom state education system and that prepares and supports students studying for degree awards made by overseas universities.
 The Principal of European-American Extension College is Professor John Kersey, an educationalist who serves as Chancellor of European-American University (Kingdom of Bunyoro-Kitara) and the Western Orthodox University (Commonwealth of Dominica) as well as being a Full Professor in the International Program of the Universidad Empresarial de Costa Rica.